openjs-foundation/cross-project-council/PROPOSAL_PROCESS.md

 initially implement the idea or policy.

-The purpose of this stage is to refine the policy, make sure all stakeholders (including the board) have had a chance to review and request changes, and determine whether further iteration is needed.
+The purpose of this stage is to refine the policy, make sure all stakeholders (potentially including the board) have had a chance to review and request changes, and determine whether further iteration is needed.

 The PR should include:
   * moving the new artifacts into place (for example into the top level of the CPC repo).